Female suicide bomber: Chechnya

 The Shahidka, commonly referred to as the "Black Widows" are a group of Islamist Chechen separatist suicide bombers.
 Khava Barayeva blew herself up at a Russian Army outpost on June 7, 2000.
 In 2001, Aiza Gazuyeva killed Russian general Gaidar Gadzhiyev in a suicide bombing, the first female suicide bombing of the Chechen insurgency.
 The group carried out the Moscow theater hostage crisis and a number of them were involved in the Beslan school siege.
 A bombing that killed 10 people at Rizhskaya metro station in Moscow was thought to be carried out by a woman who was identified as a Beslan school captor.
 The 2004 Russian aircraft bombings are believed to be carried out by female bombers.
 Two of the perpetrators of the 2010 Moscow Metro bombings were women; Dzhanet Abdullayeva, who was married to a militant, and Maryam Sharipova.
 The October 2013 Volgograd bus bombing was carried out by a woman.

 Palestinian bombers

 On the same day Darine Abu Aisha committed a suicide bombing, Sheikh Ahmed Yassin, the religious leader of Islamist militant group Hamas, issued a fatwa, or religious rule, that gave permission to women to participate in suicide attacks as well as listing the rewards in "paradise" that these female martyrs would receive upon their deaths.
-He also promised Hamas would send many female suicide bombers in order to strike Israelis.
+He also promised Hamas would send many female suicide bombers to strike Israelis.
 Reactions to this in the Islamic world were mixed.
 While many hailed the female suicide bomber and urged full involvement of all in Jihad, some criticized the cruelty of tearing mothers from their children and sending them to explode themselves.

 Notable female Palestinian suicide bombers include: